 Protect Your Home

 Part of the appeal of thrift items is the price and the unique nature of having something no longer sold in mainstream stores.
 However, there are a few small risks that come with bringing clothes and furniture into your home when they’ve had a previous life.
-Fur, faux fur, and even plush toys are excellent places for ticks and fleas to hitchhike into your home, and wooden furniture may have lice.
+Fur, faux fur, and even plush toys are excellent places for ticks and fleas to hitchhike into your home, and both wooden furniture and clothing may have lice, or worse, bedbugs.

 Learn New Skills